followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/8 Validation Rules/CustomRule/validationCallback.md

 The validated value.

 ##### return: Boolean
-A Boolean value that indicates whether the validated value is valid against the checked rule.
+A Boolean value that indicates whether the value is valid.

 ---
 In the following code, only odd numbers are considered valid: